From some times now, we have C compilers for 68K modified to output Genesis rom.

 I often produce my gfx or sound files with my own tools, so I use Maccer to include them.

-It's a replacement for 'bintoc', included in GenDevKit.
+It's a kind of replacement for 'bintoc', included in GenDevKit.

 I made my own version of Maccer to support every Genesis C compilers.